 - Stiffness especially on getting up in the morning or after a period of inactivity.

-- Flexibility of the joint is also compromised and there is restriction of movement in the joint.
+- The flexibility of the joint is also compromised and there is a restriction of movement in the joint.
 The full range of motion is not possible.

 - Tinder joints when pressure is applied.

 - Spikes or extra bits of bones are felt on palpating the joints.